opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 Upper limit of the request parameter searchWindow.

 Maximum search window that can be set through the searchWindow API parameter.
+Due to the way timetable data are collected before a Raptor trip search, using a search window larger than 24 hours may lead to inconsistent search results.
+Limiting the search window prevents also potential performance issues.
+The recommended maximum value is 24 hours.

 <h3 id="transit_scheduledTripBinarySearchThreshold">scheduledTripBinarySearchThreshold</h3>